jomalley2112/Store/README.md

-Run "rake doc:app" to generate API documentation for your models, controllers, helpers, and libraries.

-==This app was created as an exercise.
+ This app was created as an exercise.
 The following requirements where given:
 	E-Commerce Store
 		 *  Our online store contains multiple products where many customers can shop concurrently.
 Storekeepers have unlimited supply of products.
 		 *  Products have a name, description, category, wholesale cost, and retail price